 Cooking your own meals is a great way to save money in college.
-It can also ensure you don’t gain weight eating buffet-style dinners at the dining hall every day.
+It also ensures you don’t gain weight eating buffet-style dinners at the dining hall every day.
 But cooking in college on a regular basis may seem overwhelming, especially if you don’t know what equipment you need.

 Most college dorms and college apartment kitchens are equipped with tiny kitchens, minimal counter space, and few to no appliances.
 This can make cooking for yourself seem daunting.